 Air Force Deployments: Overseas in the U.S. Air Force

 By contrast, a 1:5 ratio is more manageable for the Air Force families, as that means you spend 5 times more at home as you do deployed.
 The reality to this goal is not always occurring.
 Some deployments are a full year overseas in some jobs and the turn-around until the next deployment is much sooner than four to five years.
 Many airmen can build up to 15 or more deployments in a very short career time.
 The Air Force realizes that the burnout and shortage of personnel in certain specialty codes as well as pilots are directly related.

 There is a difference between a TDY (Temporary Duty Assignment) and a "Deployment."
 On average, Air Force personnel deploy far less than soldiers, sailors, and Marines.
-In January 2015, the Air Force changed the way they deploy their troops a second time in less than 10 years.
+In January 2015, the Air Force have focused on changing the way they deploy their troops a second time in less than 10 years.

 A "TDY" is a temporary assignment, usually to attend a school, conference, temporarily help a unit which is undermanned, or participate in an exercise.
 When the mission of the TDY is complete, the airman returns to his/her permanent duty assignment.